Last Updated on August 10, 2022 by Paroma

 Seriously though, this article is by no means a manual on what you should do in San Francisco on a date.
 Do whatever it is that floats your boat when it comes to expressing love, romance and desire-as long as it is in a safe, responsible and consensual manner.
 If you’re visiting San Francisco with your partner for the first time, read my ultimate local’s guide to SF to get started!

-LOVE IN SAN FRANCISCO (… AND A WEDDING)
+MY SAN FRANCISCO LOVE STORY (… AND A WEDDING)

 Our wedding day photo (near Twin Peaks): Anna Kuperberg Photography